Cloud7444/Assignemnt17420/README.md

 ##Error 4
 Has problem when installing psycopg2 -- that error occurs when it can't find the SSL library (the library not found -lssl error), so you have to tell it where it is on MacOS

-##Error 5
-Accident to put "..." in Dataviewer and whole page fail to load.